Chrismakowski/Sucks/content/home/about.md

 # Biography

-Chris Makowski is a Junior, Division 1 hockey player at Mercyhurst University, pursuing his Bachelor's in English and Communications respectively.
+Chris Makowski is a Junior, and Division 1 hockey player at Mercyhurst University, pursuing his Bachelor's in English and Communications respectively.
 At Mercyhurst, Chris is a member of the Dean's List with a respected 3.8 gpa, a member of the honor society, Phi Beta Sigma, and the english honor society, Sigma Tau Delta.
 Outside the classroom, and the rink, Chris is a writer for the online magazine publication, The Odyssey, and has his own blog on blogger.com, entitled 'Come and Share This Jam With Me.'